frederic-perez/AmE-dictionary/data/idioms.md

 __come-one-come-all__
 __comfort eating__ :two::hammer:
 __comfort food__ :three: Particular dishes or food items that are meant to ease emotional pain upon consumption, as by reminding one of home or childhood.
 Often, such food is high in calories or carbohydrates. _Did Mom make mac and cheese tonight?
 I’m definitely in need of some comfort food._ _Comfort food like chicken wings, chicken and steak sandwiches, shrimp, ousters and more._
-__coming-of-age__ :four: Describing something, such as a book or film, that focuses on a character’s maturation to adulthood. _Her coming-of-age novel focuses on a child born into poverty who goes on to be a Harvard graduate._
+__coming-of-age__ :five: Describing something, such as a book or film, that focuses on a character’s maturation to adulthood. _Her coming-of-age novel focuses on a child born into poverty who goes on to be a Harvard graduate._
 __commend (someone) for (something)__ To compliment or praise someone for something that they have done. _I have to commend you for your extraordinary bravery in a dangerous situation.
 I’m sure all of the people you rescued from the fire see you as a hero._
 __common ground__
 __commy__ (Commy; commies) Pinko.